i-adopt/ontology/widoco/ReadMe.md

 ## Adjustments

 Please make adjustments only to the configuration file and/or in this file to keep track of the changes!

+* Texts from `/texts/` currently have to be manually added to the resulting documents in `/sections/`
+* Remove all entries not pertaining to the ontology from `/sections/overview-en.html` and `/sections/crossref-en.html`